arielireni/Java-Testing-System/README.md

 ## Will be in the future
-- [ ] bash script for executing all students files
+- [ ] bash script for executing all students files in Linux environment